Transient Reward Approximation for Continuous-Time Markov Chains: Algorithms

-The algorithm does some initialisations and afterwards, in line~\ref{lin:call-approx}, calls \refalg{approx}.
+The algorithm does some initializations, and afterwards, in line~\ref{lin:call-approx}, calls \refalg{approx}.
 This algorithm descends into the OBDD partitioning (lines~\ref{lin:descend_start} to \ref{lin:descend_end}), visiting each state of the model explicitly.
 When a specific state $\state$ contained in an abstract state $\astate$ is reached (lines~\ref{lin:visit-state-first} to \ref{lin:visit-state-last}), we extend the abstracting model to take into account the behaviour of this state.
 In lines \ref{lin:widen-crew} and \ref{lin:widen-frew}, we extend the upper bounds for the reward rates of $\astate$ such that they are at least as high as those of $\state$.
 Notice that to compute the reward rates of this state we use the original high-level PM, not the OBDD representation.
-Then, in lines \ref{lin:widen-rates-begin} to \ref{lin:widen-rates-end} we handle the transition rates, thus to include the rates of the concrete state.
+Then, in lines \ref{lin:widen-rates-begin} to \ref{lin:widen-rates-end}, we handle the transition rates, thus to include the rates of the concrete state.
 We again use the high-level model, this time to compute the set of commands that are enabled in the current state (line~\ref{lin:compute_commands}), the corresponding action $\hat\alpha$ (line~\ref{lin:compute_action}, cf. \refdef{cmc-abs}), and the concrete successor states with their corresponding rates (line~\ref{lin:compute_succ}).
-For each of them we use the function \fctcall{sAbs} to obtain the abstract state it belongs to.
-For all successor states we add up the rates to the same abstract state (line~\ref{lin:rate-addup}).
+For each of them, we use the function \fctcall{sAbs} to obtain the abstract state it belongs to.
+For all successor states, we add up the rates to the same abstract state (line~\ref{lin:rate-addup}).
 Then, starting from line~\ref{lin:widen-rates-assign}, we apply the actual widening of the rates.

-Function \fctcall{sAbs} works as follows: Since we use a variable order in which the variables encoding states are placed above the variables for the abstract states, each state $\state\in\states$ induces a path in the OBDD $\partition$ which ends at the OBDD node that represents the abstract state of $\state$.
-We follow the unique path, given by the encoding of $s$ to the outer nodes labelled with 1.
-This yields the encoding of the abstract state of $s$.
-The runtime of \fctcall{sAbs} is therefore linear in the number of OBDD variables.
+Function \fctcall{sAbs} works as follows.
+Because we use a variable order in which the variables encoding states are placed above the variables for the abstract states, each state $\state\in\states$ induces a path in the OBDD $\partition$ which ends at the OBDD node that represents the abstract state of $\state$.
+We follow the unique path, given by the encoding of $s$, to the terminal node labelled with 1.
+This following yields the encoding of the abstract state of $s$.
+The running time of \fctcall{sAbs} is therefore linear in the number of OBDD variables.